-BMW 530e hybrid - Reliability & safety
+BMW 5 Series hybrid - Reliability & safety

-The BMW 5 Series is still very new, but BMW builds safe and sturdy cars
+The BMW 5 Series is still very new but BMW builds safe and sturdy cars

-BMW 530e reliability
+BMW 530e and 545e xDrive reliability

-The latest BMW 5 Series came a respectable 40th out of 75 cars in the 2020 Driver Power owner satisfaction survey.
+The BMW 5 Series came a respectable 40th out of 75 cars in the 2020 Driver Power owner satisfaction survey.
 Reliability scored well, even if an above-average number of owners (20.8%) reported a problem in the first year of ownership.
 Running costs came in for some criticism but owners loved the engines available to 5 Series buyers.

 Safety certainly isn’t a worry, with the BMW 5 Series bagging the full five stars in Euro NCAP crash-testing.
 Scores of 91% for adult occupant protection, 85% for child occupant safety and 81% in the pedestrian category are all impressive.
 An optional Driving Assistant pack adds technology including a lane-departure warning system and alerts for nearby traffic as you reverse out of a parking space.
 This can even be upgraded to Driving Assistant Plus, with active cruise control and autonomous emergency braking, although it’s a shame BMW can’t offer more of this advanced technology as standard.